 The First Meeting

-When meeting with a general contractor for the first time, the business owner needs to lay the foundation for the project.
+When meeting with a general contractor and the design team for the first time, the business owner needs to describe their vision for the project.
 At this time, project parameters must be identified to make certain everyone is in agreement on the proposed project scope.
 Expectations are laid out during the meeting, and the contractor provides information on the process.
 We may ask the business owner to share a survey and other relevant documentation with the construction firm.
-Furthermore, the project budget, company priorities, and design preferences play a role in the initial meeting.
+Along with this, the project budget, company priorities, and design preferences play a role in the initial meeting.

 Many business owners who are unfamiliar with the process might wonder what is going on with their project during the pre-construction phase.
 The timeline depends on the scope of the project, but the process can take anywhere from three to eight months.
 There is no need to worry, as the design-build team remains hard at work behind the scenes.

 During this project phase, the design-build team carries out vital tasks.
 An expert assesses the job site and may conduct a feasibility study or site analysis.
 Relevant zoning regulations undergo a review, and the contractor delves into the facility needs to gain a better understanding of the project goals.

 The design-build team may request additional meetings with the business owners to gather more information.
 A thorough understanding of the build, the budget, and the financing is required before the project moves forward.
 At this time, materials and finishes need to be discussed, along with parking, landscaping, and more.
 While this process may seem long at first, business owners must understand this planning stage forms the foundation for the entire project.
 Any potential issues are identified at this stage so they can be addressed before interfering with forward progression of the project.

 The Project Design